 The MSc is a two year programme.
 It features two intensive teaching sessions each year.
 Assessment for all courses consists of a combination of unseen examinations, take home examinations and coursework.
 Students must take total courses to the value of 4.5 full units, namely, four compulsory half units in Year One, four optional half units in Year Two, and a half unit dissertation in Year Two.

-For the full programme regulations students should follow the links from their year of entry http://www.lse.ac.uk/resources/calendar/programmeRegulations/executive/Default.htm
+For the full programme regulations students should follow the links from their year of entry here.

 Classification